motu-tool/mOTUs/README.md

 | Option               | Description                                                                                                                                                                                                                                                                |
 | -------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
-| `-i`     | **Search Tokens**: allows you to specify the tokens used to search for genomes.
+| `-i`     | **Search Queries**: allows you to specify the tokens used to search for genomes.
 You can provide a single token, multiple tokens, or a file containing tokens, with one name per line.
 | `-o`     | **Output file**: This parameter specifies the output file where genomes with or without annotations will be stored.
 | `-r`     | **Report**: Decide on which annotations to report.
 Can be any combination of [KEGG, PFAM, EGGNOG, TAXONOMY], e.g. -r KEGG,PFAM